Evan O'Neill Kane: Kane Summit Hospital

 In 1887, Elizabeth Kane together with two of her sons, Evan and William, founded the Woodside Cottage Hospital in Kane.
 The concept of a cottage hospital originated with Major General Kane, who thought that wounds healed better "in the Kane air", but he died in 1883, some years before Elizabeth founded the hospital.
 Around 1892 the hospital, together with its patients, was moved to a larger site, built on land donated by Elizabeth Kane, and was thereafter known as Kane Summit Hospital.
 Evan graduated from Jefferson Medical College, Philadelphia in 1884.
 He practiced as a physician in Kane and later became chief surgeon of the Kane Summit Hospital, a position he held at the time of his own appendectomy operation.
 He died at his own hospital in 1932.
 The facility ceased work as a hospital in 1970, but the building is still used by Kane Community Hospital for administration.

 Kane Summit Hospital, as a public hospital, received charitable grants from the State of Pennsylvania.
 The tight family control of the hospital led to complaints from local physicians, who claimed that they were not able to freely use the hospital.
 Patients were admitted on condition that Evan O'Neill Kane, as the chief surgeon, had the final say in their treatment.
 The complaining physicians felt that they alone should be the judge of the proper treatment of their own patients and found this condition unacceptable.
 In February 1908, formal complaints to the Pennsylvania Board of Charity Commissioners resulted in an investigation.
 The complainants were requesting that the Hospital grant should be withdrawn so this was a serious matter for the hospital, but both Evan and his assistant Thomas L. Kane were away in Florida at the time.
-Answering the charges fell to their brother Elisha Kent Kane, who was on the board of management of the hospital, but not the medical staff, and the hospital superintendent Dr. M. J. Hays.
+Answering the charges fell to their brother Elisha Kent Kane, who was on the board of management of the hospital, but not the medical staff, and the hospital superintendent M. J. Hays.
 The hospital admission rules were changed as a result of the investigation.
 The commissioners found that the Kanes were not using their position to make unacceptable profits from the hospital; on the contrary, they had made large donations, but recommended that stock holding in the hospital should be more broadly extended outside the Kane family.
 The commissioners also requested that the private practice offices of Evan and Thomas Kane be moved outside the hospital.
 Although the furnishing of these offices were paid for by the occupants, the cost of fuel, water and lighting was borne by the hospital.